marinadalponte/classif/README.md

 # classif

-This method infers a spectral type for ultracool dwarfs based only on photometry.
-The procedure is described in Carnero Rosell et al. (2019), being originally from Skrzypek et al. (2015).
+This is a statiscal method to infer a spectral type for a ultracool dwarfs based only on their photometry.
+The procedure is described in detail Carnero Rosell et al. (2019), based on Skrzypek et al. (2015).

 The spectral type is assigned by the minimization of the $\chi^2$ relative to empirical templates.
 The $\chi^2$ for the $k$-th source and the $j$-th spectral type is